mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *a wise person should have money in their head, but not in their heart.*
+> *we are made wise not by the recollection of our past, but by the responsibility for our future.*

 </div>
 <!-- quote-end -->